-Hyper-V also offers greater scalability at the cluster level than VMware does.
-A Hyper-V cluster can include up to 63 nodes and support up to 8,000 VMs, with a maximum of 1,024 active VMs on any given host.
-In contrast, VMware clusters can include up to 32 nodes and support a maximum of 3,000 VMs per cluster, with a maximum of 512 active VMs per host.
+Hyper-V and vSphere have somewhat similar cluster level scalability.
+A Hyper-V cluster can include up to 64 nodes and support up to 8,000 VMs, with a maximum of 1,024 active VMs on any given host.
+In contrast, VMware vSphere clusters can also include up to 64 nodes but support a maximum of 10,000 VMs per cluster along with their maximum of 1,024 VMs per host.

-Although it's true that Hyper-V has VMware beat in terms of hypervisor scalability, it's important to consider the ways in which organizations use hypervisors in the real world.
-Many large organizations find it more useful to create multiple clusters of a relatively small size rather than building hyperscaled clusters.
-Smaller clusters tend to be easier to manage, and having several small clusters rather than a single large one helps mitigate some of the effects of a cluster-level failure.
-This isn't to say that Microsoft's hypervisor scalability isn't impressive or useful, but rather that, right now, there aren't many organizations taking full advantage of it.
+Although VMware vSphere can accommodate more virtual machines per cluster than Hyper-V is able to, it's important to consider how organizations use hypervisors.
+Many large organizations find it more useful to create multiple clusters of a relatively small size rather than build hyperscaled clusters.
+Smaller clusters tend to be easier to manage, and having several small clusters rather than a single large one mitigates some of the effects of a cluster-level failure.
+This isn't to say that VMware's hypervisor scalability isn't impressive or useful but rather that right now, there aren't many organizations taking full advantage of it.

 Cost and licensing

-Another major difference between VMware and Hyper-V is the way products are licensed.
-Microsoft includes Hyper-V with Windows Server 2012.
-A single Datacenter license is valid for up to two CPU cores and allows for an unlimited number of VMs running on the host.
-As an added bonus, the Datacenter license enables each VM running on the host to run Windows Server 2012 without requiring an extra OS license.
+One major difference between Hyper-V and VMware vSphere is the way the products are licensed.
+Microsoft includes Hyper-V with Windows Server.
+A single Datacenter license is valid for up to 16 CPU cores and allows for an unlimited number of VMs running on the host.
+As a bonus, the Datacenter license enables each VM running on the host to run Windows Server without requiring an extra OS license.
 However, Microsoft also requires client access licenses for each user or device that accesses Windows Server.

-Microsoft also takes a more simplified approach to its products.
+Microsoft takes a simplified approach to its products.
 As previously mentioned, Hyper-V is included with Windows Server and therefore includes a built-in management tool called the Hyper-V Manager (Hyper-V can also be managed using PowerShell).
 Larger organizations that require enterprise management capabilities will also likely need System Center Virtual Machine Manager.
 However, that is pretty much the extent of Microsoft's Hyper-V offerings.

-In contrast, VMware offers dozens of different products or product variations.
+In terms of cost and licensing, VMware offers dozens of different products or product variations.
 On one hand, this means VMware can offer its customers extreme granularity by giving them the exact features and capabilities they need.
 On the other hand, there are so many different products to choose from that it can be difficult for an inexperienced IT administrator to know which products to purchase.